AFKoji/AU_microbio_16S_protocol/Draft_16S_protocol_V1.md

     ```

 3. Open mothur and merge your forward and reverse reads and set the input/output directory (your "project directory") with the following command.
 The number of processors you choose will depend on your computer - if you don't know how many processors your computer has, then just set it to 1.
 Note that you will need to specify the drive and use backslashes for your directory paths on Windows (i.e. C:\path\to\project_dir), the forward slashes shown below are for Mac or Linux.
+  * __What about sequences with poor quality ends - are they going to merge OK?
+Does removing sequences with ambiguities take care of this problem, or are there going to be some sequencing errors leftover?
+Or is 0 ambiguities too strict - are we throwing away too much data?__

     ```
     make.contigs(file=basename.files, input=/path/to/project_directory, output=/path/to/input/project_directory, processors=8)